rust-hosted-langs/book/booksrc/chapter-what-is-alloc.md

 it is essentially a container that implements `Sync` and the interior mutability pattern.

-We need to follow suit, but we'll leave `Sync` until later chapters.
+We need to follow suit, but we'll leave `Sync` for advanced chapters.

 An interface that satisfies the interior mutability property, by borrowing the allocator instance immutably, might look like: